 Choosing a bamboo pillow comes with benefits that include a reduced carbon footprint.
 But how do you take proper care of it?
-The National Sleep Foundation recommends washing your pillows every six months for the one or two years that they should last.
+The National Sleep Foundation recommends washing your pillows every six months for the one or two years they should last.
 But can you wash bamboo pillows?
 And if you can, how do you do it?
-Here are all the answers you need if you’re wondering if and how to wash bamboo pillows.
+Here are all the answers you need if you're wondering if and how to wash bamboo pillows.

 Bamboo is a fast-growing plant that has proved useful in diverse industries.
 Manufacturers have used it to produce building materials, paper, clothing, and even pillows.
-They do not make the entire pillow out of bamboo; it is the casing or removable cover and pillowcase that are made from bamboo fiber.
+They do not make the entire pillow out of bamboo; the casing or removable cover and pillowcase are made from bamboo fiber.
 The pillow filling is usually solid or shredded memory foam.

 Therefore, a bamboo pillow is simply a pillow with a bamboo cover made from bamboo fabric woven from bamboo fiber.

 A good night's sleep is essential for the health and well-being of any individual.
 Pillows make sleeping more comfortable by keeping your head and spine aligned.
 Choosing the correct pillow to suit your body's needs is important to enjoy the benefits.
 The wrong pillow can cause or aggravate sleep problems.

-There are many advantages to using bamboo pillows and most of the benefits come from the fiber of this great material.
+There are many advantages to grabbing a new bamboo pillow, and most of the benefits come from the fiber of this great material.

-Note that there are eco-friendly and not so eco-friendly bamboo fabrics.
-Bamboo linen and lyocell are considered to be more environmentally sustainable compared to bamboo viscose rayon.
+Note that there are eco-friendly and not-so-eco-friendly bamboo fabrics.
+Bamboo linen and lyocell are considered more environmentally sustainable than bamboo viscose rayon.
 The following are some advantages of using bamboo pillows.

-They design some bamboo pillows in such a way that folding them in half, or laying them flat, or on their side gives different kinds of support.
+They design some bamboo pillows so that folding them in half, laying them flat, or on their side gives different kinds of support.

-If you sweat a lot while you, the absorption power of bamboo may help you feel completely dry.
+If you sweat a lot, the absorption power of bamboo may help you feel completely dry.
 This will help you sleep better.

-Thanks to its antibacterial quality, bamboo bedding is more resistant to odor, so it stays fresh longer.
+Thanks to their antibacterial quality, bamboo pillowcases, and bamboo bedding are more resistant to odor, so they stay fresh longer.

 Farmers can sustainably harvest bamboo every 3-5 years without destroying soil structure.